Yefym707/Game/README.md

 offer a medkit in exchange for two supplies.
 Occasionally a supply airdrop parachutes in, leaving a medkit and some food for whoever reaches it first.
 Rain muffles sound so noise tokens are less likely to draw zombies in the following round.
 Heatwaves parch the survivors, causing extra hunger loss next turn.
 Roving bandits sometimes strike, stealing supplies or injuring anyone who has nothing to give.
 Epidemics sweep through, making zombie bites more likely to infect during the next round.
 A sudden blizzard both muffles noise and limits everyone to fewer actions with reduced visibility on the next turn.
 Occasional earthquakes may raise or crumble rubble walls, reshaping the paths ahead.
+Sudden dusk or unexpected dawn can shift the day-night cycle, altering visibility and zombie aggression.
 Exploring may also
 At times the city falls eerily silent and no new zombies appear that round. uncover special locations.
 Pharmacies (`M`) have a high chance of yielding medkits while armories (`W`) are the best spots to find weapons.
 Hidden traps